Enhanced Outreach and Employment Services for Ex-Service Members

 Supported by the NCWorks Commission, the Career Readiness Certificate (CRC) initiative promotes individual career development and skills attainment and confirms to an employer that an individual possesses the basic workplace skills of reading, applied math and information locating.
 More information can be found at the Career Readiness Certification website.
 For more information, contact Barbara Boyce at email@example.com.

 The Incumbent Workforce Development Program broadens the scope of the state's existing incumbent worker initiative.
 The program provides funding to established North Carolina businesses to provide educational and occupational skills training for current workers.
-For more information, visit the Worker Training Program section of this site.
+For more information, visit the Incumbent Workforce Development Program website.
 For questions, contact your local Workforce Development Board.

 American Recovery and Reinvestment Act (ARRA) Projects

 Sector Partnership Training Grant (SESP) Makes a Big Finish

 In January of 2010, the N.C.
 Division of Workforce Solutions embarked on a unique challenge.
 Their mission was to turn “green into gold.”

 The State Energy Sector Partnership Training Grant (SESP) was awarded $5.9 million dollars in American Recovery and Reinvestment Act funds from the U.S. Department of Labor Employment and Training Administration.
 Through the SESP grant, more than 1,700 participants were trained for success in our state’s fast growing green industries in the emerging energy efficiency and renewable energy fields.
 Participants received an industry recognized certification, and 925 participants became gainfully employed as a direct result of the SESP grant.